sasanbrv/gym/README.md

 #gym-club-website

-A modern, responsive website for a gym/fitness club built with HTML, CSS, ootstrap, and JavaScript
+A modern, responsive website for a gym/fitness club built with HTML, CSS, bootstrap, and JavaScript

  #live preview
  https://sasanbrv.github.io/gym/